Recipe by Salvatore

-"This recipe is a typical recipe of Southern Italy, precisely Apulia.
-Spinach and mushrooms are sauteed with onion, garlic, vinegar and white wine." — Salvatore
+"This recipe is a typical recipe of Southern Italy, specifically Apulia.
+Spinach and mushrooms are sauteed with onion, garlic, balsamic vinegar, and white wine."

 Watch video tips and tricks